 Cruise Embarkation Tips

-Check for Special Embarkation Day Deals in the Spa
+Check for Special Embarkation Day Offers in the Spa

 If this is your first time cruising, you might not know this savvy spa secret: spa treatments are often discounted on embarkation day.

-You can get a great deal on a massage, facial, body wrap, and other spa treatments on embarkation day at the onboard spa.
-Sometimes these deals even extend to the next morning.
+You can get a great offer on a massage, facial, body wrap, and other spa treatments on embarkation day at the onboard spa.
+Sometimes these offers even extend to the next morning.

 Embarkation day is also a good time to ask for a tour of the cruise ship’s spa facilities and ask any questions at the front desk to learn more about your options for pampering during the cruise.